Getting Started

 - Download the installer: Retrieve

-from the link above (or your SFTP account for the air-gapped commercial build). - Create a file-share: Copy
+tritium-commercial.msifrom the link above (or your SFTP account for a specific versioned commercial build). - Create a file-share: Copy

 - Open Group Policy Management.